MurasatoNaoya/BSE-Consensus/README.md

  An adjusted version of the original Bristol Stock Exchange limit orderbook market simulation, allowing for the deterministic seeding of market sessions.

-## BSE Consensus

-BSE Consensus is a Python codebase for blockchain simulations and market session modeling.
-It allows you to create, mine, and validate blocks, and simulate market sessions with customizable parameters.
-Use this guide to get started with BSE Consensus:

-### Getting Started
+### Usage and Example Instance

 1. **Block Creation:**

-   - Create a new block by initializing the `Block` class with your data, previous hash, message, user configuration, proof, and seed.
+   - Create a new block by initialising the `Block` class with your data, previous hash, message, user configuration, proof, and seed.
 You can also leave these fields empty to generate a default "Genesis Block."

 2. **Mining Blocks:**